antoinelabard/OhMyFood/README.md

     - Load spinner when loading the main page.
     - Like buttons filling with red.
     - Menu displaying when loading a menu page.
-    - Meal card animation when adding to cart
+    - Meal card animation when adding to cart.

 ## Technologies and tools